 In accordance with the Company's Constitution, one-third (1/3) of the Directors shall retire from office, at least once in three (3) years and the retiring Directors shall be eligible for re-election.
 Directors who are appointed by the Board during the financial year are subject to re-election by the shareholders at the next Annual General Meeting held following their appointments.

-The re-election of Directors at the forthcoming Annual General Meeting ("AGM") is subject to the prior assessment by the Nomination Committee.
+The re-election of Directors at the forthcoming Annual General Meeting ("AGM") is subject to the prior assessment by the Nomination Committee in accordance with the Fit and Proper Policy adopted by the Group.